MiguelCastillo/Brackets-Themes/README.md

 - In "my-theme.css", change "background-color: #F8F8F8;" to "backgound-color: red;".
 - Relaunch brackets, open a JavaScript file and you should see the document with a red background.
 <br><br>
-For details on what can be customized, please navigate to codemirror's <a href="http://codemirror.net/doc/manual.html">manual</a> and search for "Customized Styling".
+For details on what can be customized, please navigate to <a hreh="http://codemirror.net/doc/manual.html">codemirror's manual</a> and search for "Customized Styling".
 As you will notice, the documentation isn't exhautive but they suggest you use "codemirror.css" as a reference.
 Give it a try, it is pretty straight forward.
 <br><br>
 If you have a cool theme you created and want to share, please send it my way and I will gladly add it to the custom themes.